cerner/fhir.cerner.com/content/millennium/r4/financial/general/charge-item.md

 _Implementation Notes_

 * Only the body fields mentioned below are supported.
-Unsupported fields will be ignored.

 ### Authorization Types